MennyMo/starWars/README.md

 * Javascript
 ## Setup
 To run, clone this project into your visual studio code and open with the live server.

+### Scope of functionalities
+Basically, whenever you click each name on the navigation bar, it should route you to view their other properties.
+But at the moment, the properties do not fetch data from the respected URL.